 Alright, it is time to think about

 x.
+IMPROVING RELATIONSHIPS WITH FELLOW BELIEVERS

 We have attached a privileged project opportunity for you to study.

 You can practice your own interpretation of the 12 “one-anothers” in the New Testament.

 Two of these one-another concepts, “encourage one another” and “admonish one another”, deserve close examination since they are both crucial in our development as spiritual leaders and difficult to implement in a godly and effective way.